analoq/cpsc351_ass1/README.txt

 Programs can be built with the Makefile using make

 For the Downloader:
+  As the name implies, createBash create the bash shell , where the parent wiats for the command, and child executes it.
   Ensure urls.txt in working directory
   Run ./serial for serial downloader
   Run ./parallel for parallel downloader